Look beyond Port Macquarie’s apparent natural charms – the beaches, rainforest and koalas – and you’ll find a foodie paradise.

 Koalas are the unofficial mascot of Port Macquarie.
 Visit the Koala Hospital in the grounds of the lovingly maintained historic Roto House, built in 1891, or follow the Hello Koalas Sculpture Trail.
 Unique, handpainted, 1m high fibreglass koala sculptures – 60 and counting – dot the landscape “from the mountains to the sea”.
 Get a free Trail Guide map from the website or Glasshouse Visitor Centre and see where the koalas lead you.
 The kids will love it, too.

 Another creature sharing the spotlight in these parts is the dolphin, often sighted venturing upstream on the Hastings or Camden Haven rivers.
-Book a seat with Port Venture Cruises on River Princess to try your luck spotting one on the Hastings River, or head to the Dunbogan Boatshed and hire a kayak before paddling beside the reeds that line Camden Haven River, prime feeding territory for dolphins.
+Book a seat on the River Princess to try your luck spotting one on the Hastings River, or head to the Dunbogan Boatshed and hire a kayak before paddling beside the reeds that line Camden Haven River, prime feeding territory for dolphins.

 Keen to stretch your legs?
 Tackle the Port Macquarie Coastal Walk, a 9km link between Westport to Tacking Point that takes in many of the coast’s most alluring beaches and headlands.